evronylab/STREAM/README.md

 The genotype calling step outputs an R data frame (RDS file) containing genotype information from all three callers for each sample and locus.
 The filtering step generates final genotypes by filtering genotype calls on a variety of parameter thresholds and then chooses a caller for each locus whose genotypes are used across all samples at that locus.

 ### C. Optional: Mendelian discordance
-When profiling Mendelian trios (father, mother, child), the filtered RDS file can be analyzed by the[trio_concordance.R](scripts/trio_concordance.R) script to output the Mendelian discordance rate and other relevant statistics.
+When profiling Mendelian trios (father, mother, child), the filtered RDS file can be analyzed by the [trio_concordance.R](scripts/trio_concordance.R) script to output the Mendelian discordance rate and other relevant statistics.
 This step is run with the following command:
 ```Rscript trio_concordance.r [filtered genotypes RDS] [YAML config file]```

 ## Outputs